wagnerhsu/project-sql-server-samples/samples/containers/unit-testing/tsqlt-docker/README.md

 **5. Creating the database objects to be tested (SUT)**

-The test environment is ready, we have a SQL Server instance on Linux inside a Docker container; the AdventureWorks2017 database has been restored and it is ready for use.
+The test environment is ready, we have a SQL Server instance on Linux inside a Docker container; the AdventureWorks database has been restored and it is ready for use.

 Let's go ahead with the creation of the trigger and the stored procedure (that manages errors), they represent our [System Under Test (SUT)](https://en.wikipedia.org/wiki/System_under_test).

 The TR_Product_SafetyStockLevel trigger creation script and the usp_Raiserror_SafetyStockLevel stored procedure creation script are saved in the source directory of this sample.

-Triggers and stored procedures are created in the AdventureWorks2017 database attached to the SQL Server instance, the YAML code snippet that performs this operation is the following.
+Triggers and stored procedures are created in the AdventureWorks database attached to the SQL Server instance, the YAML code snippet that performs this operation is the following.

 ```
 - name: Create sp usp_Raiserror_SafetyStockLevel